- 1. Insurance mobile apps – The future

 Most importantly, the in-app experience should be maximized.
 The more work can be done via mobile apps; the more pleased customers will be.
 They should not have to call an agent or go to an office to file a claim, extend their coverage, or estimate a quote.
 To achieve this, firms can leverage cross-platform capabilities, such as mobile wallets for in-app payments, TouchID and FaceID for verification, and GPS for finding nearest offices.

-Another highly appreciated characteristic is customization.
+Another highly appreciated characteristic for any insurance mobile app is customization.
 Users tend to prefer controlling their procedures and being treated with special attention.
 Offers, reminders, and notifications that match individual needs, personalization can be demonstrated.
 This method is likely to increase customers’ satisfaction, leading to the choice of higher premiums and commitment to their current insurer.

 b.
-How much manpower is needed to build an insurance app?
+How much manpower is needed to build an insurance mobile app?

 - One project manager who monitors the development process and distributes workload across team members while making sure deadlines, budget requirements, and quality standards are met.